Panadura: Health care facilities

-"Panadura Kethumathi Hospital" is the fourth largest hospital in the country, dedicated for Obstetrics and Gynecology.
-It is situated at the centre of Panadura, 10 m from the A2 road.
+P. C. H. Dias Memorial Hospital is the fourth largest hospital in the country, dedicated for Obstetrics and Gynecology.
+This 32-room mansion was donated by the children of Ponnahennedige Charles Henry Dias as per their mother’s bequest in 1972 and inaugurated in the same year by Prime Minister Sirimavo Bandaranaike.
+The name of the hospital was subsequently modified to Panadura Kethumathie Hospital and upon challenge by her grand children, reverted back to the original name of P. C. H. Dias Memorial Hospital in 2018.
+The hospital is situated at the centre of Panadura, 10 m from the A2 road.
 This hospital is a comprehensive with neonatal ICU and has a 300 bed capacity.
 A grade-1 Base hospital situated near the Panadura police station facing A2 road.
 Apart from this there are wide range of health care facilities run by the Government.
 There is an Ayurvedic Treatment Centre in Pallimulla, Panadura.